 Adèle runs up and interrupts the story, saying that someone has come to see Mr. Rochester.
 Rochester quickly finishes the story for Jane:

-…but Rochester couldn’t just wash his hands of the whole thing because, six months earlier, Céline had given birth to Adèle.
-She claimed that Adèle was Rochester’s daughter; he doesn’t think so, but she could be.
-(We think they should go on Geraldo.)
+But Rochester couldn’t just wash his hands of the whole thing because, six months earlier, Céline had given birth to Adèle.
+She claimed that Adèle was Rochester’s daughter.
+He doesn’t think so, but she could be.

 Several years later, Céline abandoned Adèle and ran off to Italy with another guy.